kinwaicheuk-sony/Working_Tsukasa_Speech/README.md

 ## Some cool projects:

-[Kokoro]("https://huggingface.co/spaces/hexgrad/Kokoro-TTS") - a very nice and light weight TTS, based on StyleTTS. supports Japanese and English.
+[Kokoro]("https://huggingface.co/spaces/hexgrad/Kokoro-TTS") - a very nice and light weight TTS, based on StyleTTS. supports Japanese and English.<br>
 [VoPho]("https://github.com/ShoukanLabs/VoPho") - a meta phonemizer to rule them all. it will automatically handle any languages with hand-picked high quality phonemizers.